 The overall goal of the course is to familiarize you with pottery analysis so that you can conduct independent research in the technofunctional variation of archaeological ceramics.
-Accordingly, you are required to either have access to an assemblage of potsherds for analysis (ideally from a context that is relevant to your research interests), or to review a body of extracurricular literature (i.e. not class assigned) on technofunctional variation in pottery.
+Accordingly, you are required to either have access to an assemblage of potsherds for analysis (ideally from a context that is relevant to your research interests), or to review a body of literature outside of the class assignments and concerning technofunctional variation in pottery.
 Analysis will take a considerable amount of time, so you are strongly encouraged to begin working on an assemblage early in the semester.
 In this term project, we will employ a vessel unit of analysis and gather data on variables such as temper, wall thickness, vessel profile, orifice diameter, use alteration, and breakage patterns.
 The actual data you collect will be determined by the question(s) you pose.
-Our readings and class discussions will provide inspiration for the sorts of questions you might address, and will also form the basis for inferences that bridge the gap between your data and the practices that created your assemblage.
+Our readings and class discussions will provide inspiration for the sorts of questions you might address and will also form the basis for inferences that bridge the gap between your data and the practices that created your assemblage.
 Your product should be a publication-quality paper, which means that you should present new data from your analysis of a ceramic assemblage or offer a novel view of an archaeological problem based on your synthesis of existing literature.
-Papers that merely summarize the literature and make no new contribution will not receive high scores.

-REQUIRED TEXT
+REQUIRED TEXTS